ArsalanMaqsood/klyng/docs/sections/getting-started.md

 ### Running on Remote Devices

-Once you have your remote devices ready, you'll need to prepare a ***machines files*** that lists the information about the devices you want to run your job across.
+Once you have your remote devices ready, you'll need to prepare a ***machines file*** that lists the information about the devices you want to run your job across.

-A machines file is a simple JSON file, each key is the IP adderess (or the host name if your hosts file or DNS can resolve it) of a remote machine you want to distribute part of your job to.
+A machines file is a simple JSON file where each key is the IP adderess (or the host name if your hosts file or DNS can resolve it) of a remote machine you want to distribute part of your job to.
 The value of that key is an object that can possibly take three fields:
 * `max_procs`: The maximum number of processes that you want to run on that machine.
 Klyng will attempt to respect that limit as far the environment allows[³](#foot-note3).
 If this field is missing, it defaults to infinity.

 * `port`: The port number this machine would be listening on.
 If it's missing, the default port number 2222 is assumed.